Levels taught here: Undergraduate

 Address: St James’ House, 10 Rosebery Avenue, London, EC1R 4TF

-Opening hours: Monday – Friday: 9am – 6pm.
-These opening hours will be review on an ongoing basis.
+Opening hours: Monday – Friday: 8am – 5:30pm.
 We intend for you to be able to access the campus for scheduled teaching sessions and to use the study facilities.
-To help us maintain safe numbers on campus – you must book a place before arriving on campus.
-We will email all students with information on how to book.
+To help us maintain safe numbers on campus – you must book a place before arriving on campus here.

 The building is located between the hustle and bustle of London’s financial district and the buzz of the West End.
 It’s close to many cafes, bars, and restaurants that are always popular with our students.

 Within the building, the library offers a quiet, reflective area for study.
 The student area provides a breakout space.
 With free WiFi and comfy sofas, it is the perfect place for students to unwind.

 Just down the road at 7-15 Rosebery Avenue is our Student Hub.
 Split across 2 floors, it has been decked out with the 21st-century learner in mind, equipped with modern technology and furnishings to give students a relaxed and informal space to study and socialise in.

 - Breakout space

 - ACE team area